We maintain approximately 22,000 highway trees, and also any trees within falling distance of the public highway.

-Should you wish to request investigation or action to be taken in relation to trees and arboriculture please complete this form.
-Please note that a dangerous tree is defined as dead, diseased or dying and a risk to the public or a property.
+If you wish to request an investigation or action to be taken in relation to trees and arboriculture, please complete the trees and arboriculture form.
+Please note, a dangerous tree is defined as dead, diseased or dying, and a risk to the public or a property.

 If you're making a report outside of business hours (Mon- Fri, 7.30am to 3pm) and you feel it is an unsafe or emergency case, please contact our out of hours service on 01642 726050.

 The most common questions about highway trees in Middlesbrough are answered in the council's tree policy.

 When you make a request to have a tree planted in the town, you'll need to tell us exactly where you'd like the tree planting, and the reason why.

 If you'd like to fund the planting of a tree yourself, costs start from £250.
 The total cost will depend on the variety of the tree, and includes the maintenance required for 12 months after the tree has been planted.
 If the tree fails to survive the first 12 months after being planted, we'll replace it free of charge.